search ]

 • Stability: Avoid potential issues caused by updates that haven’t been tested with your theme or plugins.

-• Customization: Prevent WordPress from overwriting custom changes.
+• Customization: Prevent WordPress from overwriting custom changes to theme files or plugin modifications.

 Cons of Disabling Updates